vektra/mockery/docs/index.md

 mockery
 ========

+!!! danger "Alpha Test"

+	Mockery `v3` is currently in alpha and should not be used for production.

 Mockery is a project that creates mock implementations of Golang interfaces.
-The mocks generated in this project are based off of the [github.com/stretchr/testify](https://github.com/stretchr/testify) suite of testing packages.
+It inspects source code and generates implementations of the interface that aid in testing.

 ![](assets/images/demo.gif)
 ![](assets/images/MockScreenshot.png)